(© Aussies In Morocco Tours™)

 Three categories of risk

 If you’re a woman travelling to Morocco for the first time, you may have some reservations about it.
 You might be concerned about your well–being.
 To begin with, there is your health to consider.
 That is addressed by compulsory medical and health insurance.
 There are also the tips about what to do (and to avoid doing) in order to minimise such issues – that you will find on our website ( here for example) and in some of our other blog posts.
 There is, secondly, concern about terrorism and other catastrophic events such as floods.
-Fortunately Aussies In Morocco Tours™ has its crisis management insurance and an impending mobile safety app.
-The media release about this app is, at the time of writing (November 2020), imminent.
+Fortunately Aussies In Morocco Tours™ has its crisis management insurance and a mobile safety app in development.
 Thirdly there are also personal safety issues like pickpocketing and being hassled with unwanted male attention.